All templates

 Thematic personalization

-Shape your creative and message to appeal to each target — using motherduck
+Shape your creative and message to appeal to each target — using MotherDuck

 You will need a Faraday account to use this template.
 It is free to sign up and you will just need some sample data to start.